diogovalentte/homarr-iframes/README.md

 ![image](https://github.com/diogovalentte/homarr-iframes/assets/49578155/8df579cb-9cc9-4bad-a1da-f0cf015e741b)

-An API that connects with multiple sources and creates a nice HTML code to be used in an iFrame.
-They can be used in any dashboard, like [Homarr](https://github.com/ajnart/homarr).
+An API that connects with multiple sources and creates an iFrame to be used in any dashboard, like [Homarr](https://github.com/ajnart/homarr).

 The iFrames will be available under the API routes, like `/v1/iframe/linkwarden`.
-These routes also accept query parameters to change the iFrame HTML, like limiting the number of items or specifying if you want the iFrames to automatically check and update if the source contents change, like adding new bookmarks on Linkwarden.
+These routes also accept query parameters to change the iFrame, like limiting the number of items or specifying if you want the iFrames to check for updates automatically, and, if the source contents changes (like adding new bookmarks on Linkwarden), the iframe should reload.

 - You can check all query parameters in the API docs.